zhennan1/zhennan1.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zhennan Wan, a 20-year-old male born on September 4, 2004.
 I’m currently a third-year student in the Department of Computer Science at Tsinghua University, focusing on multi-agent research.
-I’m passionate about computer science, especially in the areas of NLP, ML, AI
+I’m passionate about computer science, especially in the areas of machine learning, computer vision, natural language processing, etc.

+**I am currently searching for suitable summer research opportunities**

+You can contact me through email zhennan018@gmail.com.
+You can also visit my GitHub website https://github.com/zhennan1 to learn more about the projects I have worked on before.

 Outside of academics, I enjoy playing badminton and table tennis, which provide me with energy and joy.
 Additionally, I love listening to music, chatting, sleeping, and playing video games like Honor of Kings and Counter-Strike 2 to unwind and maintain a balanced life.